apexSnehith/learn-shell/README.md

-# learn-shell
+# learning-shell
-this is a test
+Topics of shell scripting